 There are a lot of people, firms, and startups, that are taking advantage of the image the people have created around 3D Printing.
 Even though anyone that is using a RepRap/Prusa printer will tell you otherwise, the image of 3D Printing as an exotic and expensive commodity is prevalent in the majority of the people.

-In this essay, I want to point out and scold these people and the practices they use to trick people.
+In this essay, I want to point out and scold these people and the practices they use to trick 3D Printing Community and regular people.
 Each type of person is progressively worse, in my opinion, than the previous, and the final one is the one worthy of exile.

 Maybe my views on this matter differ from that of the entire community or maybe my juvenile intolerance has caused me to have such radical and audible opinions, seeing how I am only 16 years old.
 With that in mind, I will still write this article as I believe that there are certain facts that have to be pointed out, to maintain and strengthen the community of friendly, helpful, and passionate makers that dominate and comprise the 3D printing scene.